hugeandbulk/genomics/GeneX/readme.md

 _The X chromosome likely contains 900 to 1,400 genes that provide instructions for making proteins.
 These proteins perform a variety of different roles in the body_.

+X chromosome: _Humans and many other mammals have one pair of sex chromosomes in each cell.
+Females have two X chromosomes, while males have one X and one Y chromosome.
+The chromosome X represents about 5% of a cell's total DNA and likely contains about 900 genes_.

 How many genes are in X chromosome?

 _The Y chromosome is important in determining a person's biological gender.
 But it has much less of a say in someone's genetic makeup, since the X chromosome likely has more than 1,000 genes whereas the Y chromosome has fewer than 80_.